 Events > 0

-Time range: 7 days include today
+Time range: 7 days, including today

 Purpose: same for the last week